What is Workflow Automation? Getting Started in 4 Easy Steps

 Workflow automation is a method of expediting and streamlining document-based business processes to improve efficiency, reduce costs, and provide transparency.
 With automation, you’ll enjoy accelerated document processing times, fewer errors thanks to the elimination of manual data entry, and better accountability due to the visibility that digital tracking provides.

-Workflow automation is also known by these three commonly used terms:
+Workflow automation is also known by these commonly used terms:

 - Business process automation (BPA) is the automation of business processes, in whole or in part, where documents, information, or tasks are passed from one person to another for action, according to a set of rules.